 Second, you’d need more time to spend on reaching your final destination.

 And third, there is just so much in the area, that it is worth going for at least a few days, possibly hiring a car in one of the southern cities, going on a tour, visiting a village, and just getting to know the area which is rich in attractions.

-If you plan a long vacation in Turkey in summer (with at least 2 weeks of time), then plan to add to your itinerary the southern region.
+If you plan a long vacation in Turkey in summer (with at least 2 weeks of time), then plan to add to your itinerary the southern region (I cover it in my post about 7 to 10 days in Turkey itineraries).
 Otherwise, if the main city of travel is Istanbul and you look to go on a short journey to a beach nearby, choose one of the places on my list.
 You won’t regret it!